-- 1. Infant aged 6 to 12 months, inclusive. - 2.
+- 1. Infant aged 6 to 12 months, inclusive, at visit 1. - 2.
 Convincing medical history of IgE-mediated allergic reaction following ingestion of cow's milk formula, as determined by trial physician. - 3.
 Infant fed with formula, either exclusively or mixed with breastfeeding. - 4.
-Weight of at least 7.5kg. - 5.
-Written informed consent by parent/legal guardian prior to completing any study-related procedure. - 6.
+Written informed consent by parent/legal guardian prior to completing any study-related procedure. - 5.
 Titre of cow's milk-specific IgE in serum, equal or higher to 2 kU/L (collected at visit 1, confirmed prior to visit 2/3), at inclusion or wheal reaction of equal or over 5mm to SPT to CM at inclusion